Handling toxic players

 Summary: The three-step plan

 to handle toxic players

-Follow this easy 3-stage process to handle players who are spoiling the fun for the rest of the group or ruining the atmosphere at the gaming table.
+Follow this easy 3-step process to handle players who are spoiling the fun at the gaming table.

 (works in 70% of all cases)

-During the game, ask them to stop their disruptive behaviour.
+During the game, simply ask them to stop their disruptive behavior.
 Try to avoid a discussion, as this would harm the atmosphere during play even more.
-If this does not work, proceed to stage 2.
+If this does not work, proceed to step 2.

 Stage 2: Discuss in private

 Talk to the player in private.
 Listen to their side of the story.
 Try to find a solution best for both of you.